kentfrazier/jquery-ajaxmiddleware/README.md

 ## Development

-* Install Node.js and make sure its scripts are on your path
+* Install Node.js and npm and make sure they are on your path
+* run `npm install -g grunt-cli bower`
 * git clone this repository
 * `cd` to the directory
 * run `npm install`, then `bower install`